LEAP-at-Chapman/Intro-to-Model-Checking-with-Spin/notes/Wolf-Goat-Cabbage.md

 The [wolf, goat and cabbage problem](https://en.wikipedia.org/wiki/Wolf,_goat_and_cabbage_problem) is a classic problem with a long history.
 We use it here to learn the following.

 - How to use a Spin model to describe a set of possible execution sequences (runs).
 - How to use a formula of linear temporal logic (LTL) to specify runs with certain desirable properties.
 - How to use the Spin model checker to find a run that satisfies the LTL property.

-In terms of the puzzle, the run satsifying the property will be the solution to the puzzle.
+Both the model and the LTL property will together describe the puzzle.
+The run through the model satsifying the property will be the solution to the puzzle.

 We end with a similar problem, bandits and pilgrims, which can be done as an exercise.

+While only toy examples, there is much to learn from this:
+- The two level of models: a model proper is a finite state machine, but the semantics of LTL is defined in terms of infinite execution sequences.
+- The use of non-determinism in defining models.
+- The use of LTL formulas allows to simplify the models significantly.
+- LTL model checking is path-finding in a graph.
+This can be used for many purposes including planning problems.
+- The solution exemplifies both safetey and lifeness properties.

 ## The Model